 Explore how past societies developed and behaved to better understand our present and future lives, on our full-time History degree in Cambridge.
-Choose to study abroad in Canada, take part in European field trips and local fieldwork, and get support to find work placements.
+Choose to study abroad, take part in European field trips and local fieldwork, and get support to find work placements.
 Broaden your historical knowledge and develop analytical and research skills that, together, can lead to careers in fields such as heritage, museums and genealogy.

 The brilliant and inspiring history lecturers have made the experience here at Anglia Ruskin unforgettable.